CodingKPR/I-Feel-Like-Forking-Some-Random-Client-Right-Now-XD/README.md

 Yes, contributions are welcome!
 We’d love to see your ideas, features, and improvements.
 Whether you’re a developer, designer, or just someone with a cool concept — fork the project, open a pull request, and let’s build something great.

-Let’s make Shinrai even better. 🍁
+## I hope that I can make Shinrai EVEN better!!!

 ---